Do you want to make a SendFox WordPress form?

 Just click on any form entry to see all of the info!

 That’s it!
 You now have a custom SendFox WordPress form ready to collect subscribers.
-From here, you could add another step to your zap and send form entries to Zoho CRM.

-Next Step: See Your Form Responses
+Next, See Your Survey Form Responses

 Ready to build your form?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes the Zapier addon and offers a 14-day money-back guarantee.